The History of KAAN

 KAAN’s first conference took place in Los Angeles in July 1999.
 Presenters discussed adoptees living and working in Korea, advice for making Korean connections and establishing local heritage groups, search for Korean family and life after a reunion, and developmental stages of the adoptive family.
 A panel of birthmothers shared their perspective.
 Programs for children and teens happened alongside adult programming, including sessions on racial identity, traditional and contemporary Korean culture, and facilitated conversations about personal experiences as adoptees.

 Early leaders were Chris Winston, Eyoungsoo Park, Thomas Manvydas, Lindy Gelber, Terra Trevor, Ruby Wolff, Wayne Berry, Deborah Johnson, Tom Masters, Barbara Kim, Jan King, Margie Perscheid, Luke and Grace Kim, and Senator Paull Shin.

-By this time, a number of leaders were naturally transitioning out due to age, health, life changes, and other commitments.
+By this time, some leaders were naturally transitioning out due to age, health, life changes, and other commitments.
 New leaders were not replacing them at the same rate.
-Due to publishing books, hosting trips, and meaningful annual conferences, KAAN’s image and programs were strong but, behind the scenes, funding was dropping, a Board no longer existed, and the remaining volunteer leaders were tired.
+Due to publishing books, hosting trips, and meaningful annual conferences, KAAN’s image, and programs were healthy but, behind the scenes, funding was dropping, a Board no longer existed, and the remaining volunteer leaders were tired.

-During this growth, KAAN’s commitment to serve the whole community with adoptees at our center remained strong.
+During this growth, KAAN’s commitment to serving the whole community with adoptees at our center remained strong.
 People were better informed about KAAN’s needs and began to feel ownership in our financial situation as well as our programming.
 Annual conferences continued though the local component was modified as more ongoing staff joined the team.
-KAAN returned to some of our more popular conference destinations as most of the viable sites had already been visited.
+KAAN returned to some of our more popular conference destinations.

 April 18, 1998: Leadership summit